MetaphoraStudios/mochi-code/README.md

 ![CleanShot 2023-07-11 at 21 37 33](https://github.com/MetaphoraStudios/mochi-code/assets/178898/b613cf9d-4ff8-44a6-abc2-1492e3664f15)

-## Wishlist
+## Wishlist 🧞‍♂️

-- Learn the details of a new project faster
+- Learn the details of a new project faster 📚
-- Stay up-to-date with changes to your repo
+- Stay up-to-date with changes to your repo 🔔
-- Jump to the right place in the codebase
+- Jump to the right place in the codebase 🔦
-- Chat with your codebase (including dependencies)
+- Chat with your codebase (including dependencies) 💬

-## Getting Started
+## Getting Started 🚀

-### Prerequisites
+### Prerequisites 📋

 - Python 3.8 or higher
+- macOS _(happy to support other platforms, but haven't tested yet)_

-## Installation
+## Installation 🔧

 For now you have to run Mochi from source.
 Mochi uses OpenAI's APIs (for now) and before you start you need to set up your